Starcounter/Docs/tutorial/blending-tutorial/README.md

 The two apps that we will blend are PetList and MedicalRecordProvider.

-PetList is an app displaying a list of pets and makes it possible to view the details of each pet.
+PetList is an app displaying a list of pets and the details of each pet.

 ![Pet list](/assets/PetList.gif)

-MedicalRecordProvider contains a list of medical examinations and a summary for those examinations.
-The content in the list can be filtered by name like this: `http://localhost:8080/MedicalRecordProvider?name=fluffy`.
+MedicalRecordProvider is a list of medical examinations and a summary for those examinations.
+You can filter the content in the list like this: `http://localhost:8080/MedicalRecordProvider?name=fluffy`.

 ![Medical record provider](/assets/MedicalRecordProvider.gif)

 ## Result

-The result of this tutorial is a medical system for pets that allows us to get a list of pets, see the summary of their medical records and also view the details of each pet's medical record.
+The result of combining these two apps with blending is a medical system for pets that allows us to get a list of pets, see the summary of their medical records and also view the details of each pet's medical record.

 ![Pet Med System Result](/assets/ResultPetMedSystem.gif)